 Proper rabbit housing can feel a little confusing.

-There are so many different options out there for hutches and rabbit housing.
+There are so many different options out there for rabbit hutches and rabbit housing.
 But more important than whether or not your rabbits are living outside or inside your house, there is something that all of them NEED to have in order for you to have a healthy herd.

 Rabbit Housing Needs Ventilation

 I don’t hide the fact that my rabbits are not housed in a barn and even if we had one I wouldn’t use it.
 There are so many breeders I have come across that have major health issues in their rabbitry and the common denominator to me is the lack of ventilation.

-My lean-to style hutches with cages hanging inside work great.
+My lean-to-style hutches with cages hanging inside work great.
 The rabbits have a three-sided shelter and I am able to put up tarps when the weather is bad.
 I have never lost a rabbit to respiratory issues with this setup and their production is always great as well.

-Adequate ventilation will determine whether or not the rabbitry will be in good health and produce well.
+Adequate ventilation will determine whether or not the rabbit will be in good health and produce well.
 Inadequate ventilation makes the rabbits prone to many common respiratory issues such as pneumonia or sniffles.
 And let’s be honest even if they don’t have any obvious health issues they are going to look better and produce better if their body is operating at is best.

-The only way to eliminate these diseases or at the very least prevent those diseases it’s from entering the herd is through proper ventilation.
+The only way to eliminate these diseases or at the very least prevent them is through proper ventilation.

 The ideal ventilation rate is a minimum of 10 total air changes in the housing area per hour.
 Of course, that is pretty difficult to track without state-of-the-art equipment.
 So what are you supposed to do?
 Do your best to provide them with the best options possible instead of closing them up tight in a structure with no real air circulation.

-Good ventilation is just as important during the winter as and in the cold months as it is during the heat of the summer.
+Good ventilation is just as important during the winter as it is during the heat of the summer.
 I will talk more on this later but keep in mind that rabbits cannot tolerate temperatures in excess of 80 degrees with accompanying high humidity rabbits can tolerate higher temperatures when humidity is low as long as the air is moving about the rabbitry.

 Humidity / Temperature

 Humidity and high heat are your enemies.
 And together they are a deadly combo.
-Ideally, you want to have less than 60% humidity and 80 degrees or less in your rabbitry.
+Ideally, you want to have less than 60% humidity and 80 degrees or less in your rabbitry for the summer months.

 These are some key things to help keep a rabbitry cool.